How Much Do Senior Apartments Cost?

 Texas $2,399/Mo.

 At the same time, the number of low-income seniors is growing.
-Over 15 million older adults are considered “economically insecure,” living at or below 200% of the federal poverty level, which equated to $27,180 per year for a single person in 2022, as reported by the National Council on Aging.
+Over 15 million older adults are considered “economically insecure,” living at or under 200% of the federal poverty level, which equated to $27,180 per year for a single person in 2022, as reported by the National Council on Aging.
 This economic insecurity among seniors highlights the pressing need for more affordable housing solutions tailored to their requirements.

 Understanding the Cost of Senior Apartments